They say…

 Nightmare

 Nick Stafford’s brewery is one of the most technically accomplished of British micros — and its founder is one of the more prominent characters on the beer scene.
-As commercial director of small brewers’ organisation SIBA, among other achievements he established the Direct Delivery Scheme enabling small brewers to sell to pubs owned by pub companies without the beer being trucked through central depots.
+As commercial director of small brewers’ organisation SIBA, among other achievements he established the Direct Delivery Scheme enabling small brewers to sell to owned by pub companies without the beer being trucked through central depots.

 The brewery, which makes much of its Yorkshire identity and its roots in the community, has expanded and moved twice since being founded in 1991 — since 2005 it’s been on an industrial estate in picturesque Swaledale.
 The logo is a representation of the Kilburn White Horse, a local landmark cut into a hillside not far from the brewery in the 1850s, and many of the beer names have equine themes.

 Nightmare is a great example.
 This “ porter” was one of the brewery’s early award winners in cask, and the bottled version lives up to that reputation.
 I’d place it as a particularly smooth and lighter coloured example of a stout, but the standard beer judging guidelines published by the in the USA cite it as an example of a “brown porter”.
-It’s made from four malts — I suspect brown and malt amongst them.
+It’s made from four malts — I suspect brown and chocolate malt amongst them.

 The name is one of the brewery’s horsey puns but the beer is the stuff much more pleasant dreams are made on.